SagarBobade/Terraform/README.md

 ### Provisioners -
 Execute commands on virtual server, as a initial data when launching the instance.
 This is to be done by Terraform Provisioners.

+## "remote-exec" provisioner
-1. "remote-exec" provisioner - invokes script on remote server after it is created. and it is done by two ways - inline - list of commands
+    Invokes script on remote server after it is created. and it is done by two ways - inline - list of commands

 ex.